-This month, the Welsh actor Windsor Davies, 88, most famous for playing the very shouty Battery Sgt Major Williams in the now unthinkably un-PC -- and apparently unrepeatable -- 1970s BBC comedy series Ain’t Half Hot Mum, was summoned to the CO’s office in the sky.
+This month, the Welsh actor Windsor Davies, 88, most famous for playing the very shouty Battery Sgt Major Williams in the now unthinkably un-PC – and apparently unrepeatable – 1970s BBC TV comedy series Ain’t Half Hot Mum, was summoned to the CO’s office in the sky.

-AHHM was written by Jimmy Perry and David Croft, the duo behind the other smash hit 1970s hit BBC sitcom Dad’s Army.
-Croft was also behind Are You Being Served?, thus he and Perry dominated my childhood viewing, making them essentially the architect of my terrible sense of humour.
+AHHM was written by Jimmy Perry and David Croft, the duo behind the other smash hit 1970s BBC sitcom Dad’s Army.
+Croft was also behind Are You Being Served?, thus he and Perry dominated my childhood viewing, making them essentially the architects of my terrible sense of humour.

-He thinks the lad is his illegitimate son; so he is showing paternal pride and affection for his own virility.
-But we and the concert party know he isn’t Parky’s daddy, so the joke is he’s unwittingly displaying something else.
-Freud should have had a writing credit for this sitcom: he saw a father’s love for his son, and the ‘male bonding’ of all-male groups, as a sublimated, socially-acceptable outlet for universal homoerotics.
+He thinks the lad is his illegitimate son: he is showing paternal pride and affection for his own virility.
+But we and the concert party know he isn’t Parky’s daddy, so the joke is that he’s unwittingly displaying something else.
+Freud should have had a writing credit for this sitcom: he saw a father’s love for his son, and the ‘male bonding’ of all-male groups, as a sublimated, socially acceptable outlet for universal homoerotics.

 The BSM also sometimes appears to be wearing eyeliner, though I’m sure this is just a 1970s TV camera pickup issue.